bodrick/awesome/README.md

 *   [garzj/google-photos-migrate](https://github.com/garzj/google-photos-migrate) - A tool to fix EXIF data and recover filenames from a Google Photos takeout, saving files into a flat directory.
 *   [hasura/graphql-engine](https://github.com/hasura/graphql-engine) - Blazing fast, instant realtime GraphQL APIs on your DB with fine grained access control, also trigger webhooks on database events.
 *   [mb21/panwriter](https://github.com/mb21/panwriter) - Markdown editor with pandoc integration and paginated preview.
-*   [langgenius/dify](https://github.com/langgenius/dify) - The next-gen development platform - Easily build and operate generative AI applications.
-Create Assistants API and GPTs based on any LLMs.
+*   [langgenius/dify](https://github.com/langgenius/dify) - An Open-Source Assistants API and GPTs alternative.
+Dify.AI is an LLM application development platform.
+It integrates the concepts of Backend as a Service and LLMOps, covering the core tech stack required for building generative AI-native applications, including a built-in RAG engine.
 *   [huggingface/chat-ui](https://github.com/huggingface/chat-ui) - Open source codebase powering the HuggingChat app
 *   [dosco/llm-client](https://github.com/dosco/llm-client) - LLMClient - A Caching and Debugging Proxy Server for LLM Users and A Multi-LLM Client Library
 *   [mckaywrigley/chatbot-ui-lite](https://github.com/mckaywrigley/chatbot-ui-lite) - A simple chatbot starter kit for OpenAI's chat model using Next.js, TypeScript, and Tailwind CSS.